 A: Make sure your expenditures are reasonable and bona fide.
 While you may make many of these determinations on a case-by-case basis, the following tips may help.

-• Pay travel vendors directly, and do not advance or reimburse foreign officials with cash payments.
+• Pay travel vendors directly, and do not advance or reimburse foreign officials with cash.

-• Make sure any travel expenses for a foreign official are directly related to the need for travel and do not include unnecessary expenses, such as sightseeing or rest and relaxation time.
+• Make sure any travel expenses for a foreign official are directly related to the need for travel and do not include unnecessary or unreasonable expenses, such as sightseeing or rest and relaxation time.

 • Check out (by conducting appropriate “due diligence”) any agents or distributors retained to assist you in a foreign country, particularly if an agent is operating in high-risk area such as the Middle East, Africa, Russia or Asia.

 • Do not make cash payments to foreign officials, and obtain itemized receipts for any payments made to a foreign government, including customs fees, licenses or tax payments.

 • Make sure any payments made to or on behalf of a foreign official are accurately recorded in your company’s books.